Black Friday Sale Starts Friday at 12:01 am!Use Code: Christmas2021 for 10% Off Anything (ends Mon at midnight)

-WE ASSUME NO LIABILITY OR RESPONSIBILITY FOR ANY PERSONAL INJURY OR DAMAGE INCURRED BY ABUSE, MISUSE OR ALTERATIONS MADE TO THIS BARREL(S) AFTER IT LEAVES OUR FACILITY.
-FURTHER, WE ASSUME NO LIABILITY OR RESPONSIBILITY FOR ANY INJURY OR DAMAGE INCURRED THRU THE FIRING OF HAND LOADED AMMUNITION IN THIS BARREL(S), OR FIRING OF AMMUNITION, REGARDLESS OF THE SOURCE, NOT MADE SPECIFICALLY FOR THE CHAMBER OF THIS BARREL(S).
+WE ASSUME NO LIABILITY OR RESPONSIBILITY FOR ANY PERSONAL INJURY OR DAMAGE INCURRED BY ABUSE, MISUSE, OR ALTERATIONS MADE TO THIS BARREL(S) AFTER IT LEAVES OUR FACILITY.
+FURTHER, WE ASSUME NO LIABILITY OR RESPONSIBILITY FOR ANY INJURY OR DAMAGE INCURRED THROUGH THE FIRING OF HAND-LOADED AMMUNITION IN THIS BARREL(S), OR FIRING OF AMMUNITION, REGARDLESS OF THE SOURCE, NOT MADE SPECIFICALLY FOR THE CHAMBER OF THIS BARREL(S).
 ANY MODIFICATIONS OR ALTERATIONS PERFORMED ON THIS BARREL(S) BY ANYONE OTHER THAN PREFERRED BARRELS WILL VOID ANY AND ALL GUARANTEES/WARRANTIES, WRITTEN OR IMPLIED.

 BARREL BREAK-IN & CLEANING

 Shoot one round and clean for the first two rounds individually.
 Look to see what the barrel is telling you.
 If are getting little to no copper out of it, shoot the gun 4 – 5 round groups and then clean.
 If the barrel cleans easily and shoots well, we consider it done.

 If the barrel shows some copper or is taking a little longer to clean after the first two shots, shoot a group of 3 rounds and clean.
 Then a group of 5 and clean.